Donating precious energy to others is what is overlooked way too often, especially on the so-called spiritual path, in my opinion.

 To drive his point right in, here is a jackpot:

-Thelema, the system of spiritual practices brought forth by Master Therion, is very vocative about the individuality and personal and transpersonal liberty.
+Thelema, the system of spiritual practices brought forth by Master Therion, is very articulate about the individuality and personal and transpersonal liberty.

-He uttered many important things, this is appropriate for the subject under discussion:
+He uttered many important things, this being appropriate for the subject under discussion:

 “It is necessary that we stop, once for all, this ignorant meddling with other people’s business.
 Each individual must be left free to follow his own path.”